AppThreat/atom/README.md

   stages (each flagged as recursive) so the ordering works even when the call graph has cycles.
 - `dominators` writes the control-flow dominator tree of each method.
 - `paths` finds paths between a source and target method selected by regular expression.
+- `lowest-common-ancestors` finds the lowest common callers of methods matching `--source`.
+Use case: locating common routing dispatchers or entry gates in security audits.
+- `dependency-sequencer` sequences method call dependencies into parallelizable execution stages.
+Use case: parallelizing inter-procedural summary calculations.
+- `union-find` groups methods into independent connected components of the call graph.
+Use case: discovering isolated modules/codebases for refactoring or microservice separation.
+- `heap-walker` traverses the AST of a method matching `--source` in stack-safe DFS order.
+Use case: memory-safe control flow and structure analysis on deep or generated ASTs.
+- `context-sensitive-paths` finds call-stack matching paths from `--source` to `--target`.
+Use case: precise data-flow/reachability tracing without false paths across call sites.

 ```
 atom algorithms -l python --type centrality -o app.atom -s centrality.json app.py